NexPlayer/Android-SDK/advanced.md

 This method allows responses from an HTTP server to be received and handled in a more customized way.

-While `NexPlayer`™ normally handles HTTP requests and responses internally, in cases where additional information is required from the server (for example user cookies), this method can be used in conjunction with *onHTTPRequest* to handle that information directly.
+While `NexPlayer` normally handles HTTP requests and responses internally, in cases where additional information is required from the server (for example user cookies), this method can be used in conjunction with *onHTTPRequest* to handle that information directly.

 >**Note** This should be called after a response has been received from the server.
 To change the requests being